Georgia Southern University wins two professional, four student Emmy® Awards

 “I felt pretty overwhelmed, looking at the stage, walking in, I realized the gravity of what it meant to win this Emmy award as a student,” Montero said.
 “Working at the MDC and getting an Emmy for what I love doing, I think I’d have to say in one word, is absolutely phenomenal.”

 Denton, a multimedia film and production major from Statesboro, also won three Emmy awards.
 She recently changed her major to a video production field because of her experience at the MDC.
 The Emmy wins help to validate that she has chosen the correct career path.

 “It was really exciting to be at the Emmy awards and to personally have that many nominations.
 It was just incredible,” Denton said.
 “It has been really great over the last few years to see students graduate and go on to really outstanding opportunities like working at ESPN or at CNN and it is really exciting to know that they got there through this program and that winning Emmy awards was part of their success.”

-The Media Development Center professional production teams also received two professional wins and a nomination in the following categories:
+The Multimedia Development Center professional production teams also received two professional wins and a nomination in the following categories:

 Berger received two director Emmy wins in the professional category.

 “I am very proud of our student wins this year especially with the level of competition in the Live Event and the coveted Best Newscast categories,” said Berger.

 Berger, dedicated to celebrating cultural diversity in the media, won the Best Technical Director Emmy award for Georgia Southern’s Spanish simulcast.
 Broadcasting in Spanish is new for the university.
 The MDC competed against Telemundo and Univision for the award.

 The Best Director Emmy was awarded for a combination of events including ESPN football, basketball and soccer games.
 During the presentation at the Emmy ceremony, Berger shared this award and dedicated the Best Sports Director award to the MDC students.